How to Clean an Iron Soleplate and Steam Vents

-Ironing isn't usually on the top of everyone's list of fun and it can be even worse if your iron is sticking to the fabric or spraying dirty water.
+Ironing isn't usually on the top of anyone's list of fun things to do, and it can be even worse if your iron is sticking to the fabric or spraying dirty water.
 If you begin your task with a sturdy, versatile iron like the Black+Decker Variable Steam Compact Iron and with just a little maintenance, you can keep your iron working well, looking great, and make ironing easier and more productive.
 There's even a way to remove accidentally melted plastic from your iron or from the fabric you were ironing.

-If you have a steam iron that sputters and leaves mineral-filled or rusty water spots on your clothes, then it needs a good cleaning.
-When the steam vents become clogged, the problems begin.
+If you have a steam iron that sputters and leaves mineral-filled or rusty water spots on your clothes, it means the steam vents are clogged and the iron needs a good cleaning.

 You can purchase commercial steam iron cleaning products that promise to dissolve the clogs, but some iron manufacturers will void the warranty if you use them.
 They can be harsh and cause additional damage.
 The best thing to use is distilled white vinegar.
 It is more gentle and less expensive.